Apply to Doctoral Studies

 Are two recommendations mandatory for admission to doctoral studies?

 Yes.
-When applying for doctoral studies in any field of study, two recommendations are required.
+To apply for doctoral studies in any field of science, two recommendations are required.

 Who can write the recommendations required for admission?